 Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Tucson and the rest of Arizona.

 All Tucson population data above are from the US Census Bureau.

-The population data for Tucson are from the Census 2000, Census 2010, the Census' American Community Survey 2015 5-year estimates and the Census' 2016 Population Estimates.
-The demographic data for Chandler, Ehrenberg, Mesa, and Miracle Valley are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2015 5-year estimates, and were downloaded on December 2016.
+The population data for Tucson are from the Census' American Community Survey 2018 5-year estimates and the Census' 2018 Population Estimates.
+The demographic data for Chandler, Mesa, White Mountain Lake, and Youngtown are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2018 5-year estimates, and were downloaded on 19 December 2019.
 Check out our FAQ section for more details.

 The median age for Tucson residents is 33.4 years young.